Table of Contents

 Water pool levels may vary from season to season so adequate size and numbers of inlets should be provided to draw water in the dry season and during the flood.

 For the various surface source of water, different types of intakes are used.
-The various types of intakes are commonly used.
+Various types of intakes are commonly used.

-Wet Intake: In wet intake water is allowed in the intake tower or control room at the gate (valve) closed condition, entry port is inside the housing.
+In wet intake water is allowed in the intake tower or control room at the gate (valve) closed condition, the entry port is inside the housing.

-Dry Intake: In dry intake, if gets (valves) are closed there is no water inside the intake tower or entry port is directly passed into the convey pipes but operation valves are used.
+In dry intake, if gets (valves) are closed there is no water inside the intake tower, or the entry port is directly passed into the convey pipes but operation valves are used.

 To control or regulate the flow valves are provided in the penstock which can be operated from the control room.
-In the control room pump is installed at the be top.
+In the control, a room pump is installed at the top.

 A typical wet river intake so that the water is always filled in the sump well of the intake tower as wet for all the time.
 Wet intake can be modified to dry by connecting penstocks to the suction pipe of the pump directly and hence water will not be allowed to sump well.